cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 using a signing key `s` with corresponding public key `PK`, where `s` is a Scalar value and `PK = G.ScalarBaseMult(s)`.
-As a threshold signing protocol, the group signing key `s` is Shamir secret-shared amongst each of the `MAX_PARTICIPANTS` participants and used to produce signatures; see {#dep-dealer} for more information about Shamir secret sharing.
+As a threshold signing protocol, the group signing key `s` is Shamir secret-shared amongst each of the `MAX_PARTICIPANTS` participants and used to produce signatures; see {{dep-shamir}} for more information about Shamir secret sharing.
 In particular, FROST assumes each participant is configured with the following information:

 - An identifier, which is a NonZeroScalar value denoted `i` in the range `[1, MAX_PARTICIPANTS]`